Chenimal/carpool/doc/readme.md

     * 3.2 Assign orders(find the best paths)
         1. To split orders
-        2. To find best sequences
+        2. To find all sequences

 ### 4. API(todo)